Wednesday, September 28, 2011

 “Yes, she was my cousin.
 She was a very nice girl”

-She pointed to the poster of Bassem in the house and said, “She Bassem sister.”
+She pointed to the familiar poster of Bassem in the living room and said, “She Bassem sister.”

-She continued to flip her phone up and down her leg, up and down, up and down, staring at nothing.
+I contemplated what that meant, and she continued to flip her phone up and down her leg, up and down, up and down, staring into space.

-Then she heard something outside and said, “you want to see?”
+Then she heard voices outside and said, “you want to come?”

 I followed her outside.

-It had happened so fast.
-The body had been brought from the hospital, and a crowd was carrying her to her family’s house, where the women were gathered in mourning.
+It happened so fast.
+We emerged to a crowd carrying the body, which had just arrived from the hospital.
+The crowd processed to her family's house, where the women were gathered in mourning.
 The crowd was so immense that I couldn’t see into the family’s house.
+I stood on a stone wall and watched from above.
 Someone was shouting “Allahu akbar!”
-God is great! into the megaphone and the crowd of mostly men and boys joined in the chant.
+God is great! into the megaphone and the crowd joined in the chant.
 I was stunned.
 I was conditioned to think this is what you hear before a terrorist blows himself up, this is something you hear when you think of extremism, holy war, Westerners beware!
 And there were other Westerners there.
-Some I recognized from the day before, some were new, some were reporters.
+Some I recognized from the demonstration the day before, some were new, some were reporters.
 I saw the anchorwoman from Al Jazeera, who interviewed me at Qalandia because I was the only American.
 I wondered if she recognized me.
-She smiled back at me.
-I said hello to Rani, who hosted the lunch for the French group, and stood by him watching the procession.
-They carried the body into the mosque, then emerged after praying to bury her next to Bassem.
+I smiled at her and she nodded and smiled back.
+I said hello to Rani, who hosted the lunch for the French group the week before, and stood by him watching the procession.
+The crowd carried the body into the mosque, then emerged after praying to bury her next to her brother Bassem.
 There were hundreds of people standing in the street and watching from the cemetery.
-I couldn’t understand what anyone was saying, but I was told later that they were saying they would continue their nonviolent struggle for peace and justice.
+I couldn’t understand what anyone was saying, but I was told later that they were saying they would continue their struggle for peace and justice.
 I looked at one of the posters on the village wall.
 It was a picture of her that had already been distributed and posted all over the village.
-She was a martyr.
+She was now a martyr.
 I read her name slowly…Ja-wa-hr.
 I’d never heard that name before, did I get it right?

 A few weeks later, before reporting to prison, Jonathan Pollack stated that Jawaher was at the demonstration and was taken away in the ambulance from the same area.
 I told Hamde about it, just in case the discrepancy would cause problems.
 I think we’d wanted to believe the cousin’s story because it showed how strong the gas was.
 The arguments continued…where was Jawaher?
 I read a lot of comments from marines who had been tear gassed as part of basic training, it’s no big deal, they said.
 It just burns.
 I’m trying to imagine Jawaher in basic training.